MichaelCurrin/vsc-extension-quickstart/README.md

 This will run the watch command which compiles the app and then watches the directory for changes.

-## Deployment
+## Deploy

 You can package your extension to be installed globally and shared with others.

-You can also publish the extension to VS Code marketplace.
+You can also publish the extension to the VS Code marketplace so it can be installed by searching it.

 These steps are not covered in this project.